bbj-lab/fms-ehrs/README.md

 ## Requirements & structure

 The bash scripts can be run in a [slurm](https://slurm.schedmd.com) environment with the specified resource requirements.
-(We used compute nodes with 8×A100 GPUs 40GB, connected with 2×16-core 3.0-GHz AMD Milan processors for GPU-based work.)
+(We used compute nodes with 8×A100 40GB-PCIe GPUs, connected with 2×16-core 3.0-GHz AMD Milan processors for GPU-based work.)
 Each bash script calls one or more python scripts that depend on an environment as described in the `requirements.txt` file:

 ```sh
 python3 -m venv venv